-How to Recover Deleted Partition on Windows 10
+How to Recover Lost or Deleted Partitions on Windows 10

-Let’s take a closer look at three ways to recover a deleted partition on Windows 10, starting with the most intimidating method.
+Let’s take a closer look at three ways to recover deleted partitions on Windows 10, starting with the most intimidating method.

 The command-line in Windows is a powerful tool that administrators (and regular users with administrative privileges) can use to efficiently issue advanced commands.

-Here’s how you can use it to recover a deleted partition in Windows 10:
+Here’s how you can use it to recover a lost partition on Windows 10: